Potty training is a major milestone. Get the facts on timing, technique and handling accidents.By Mayo Clinic Staff

 If your child resists using the potty chair or toilet or isn't getting the hang of it within a few weeks, take a break.
 Chances are he or she isn't ready yet.
 Pushing your child when he or she isn't ready can lead to a frustrating power struggle.
 Try again in a few months.

-Nap and nighttime training typically take longer to achieve.
+Nap time and nighttime training typically takes longer to achieve.
 Most children can stay dry at night between ages 5 and 7.
 In the meantime, use disposable training pants and mattress covers when your child sleeps.

 To handle accidents:

 - Stay calm.
 Don't scold, discipline or shame your child.
 You might say, "You forgot this time.
 Next time you'll get to the bathroom sooner."